Provide feedback on our resources for injured workers

 1-888-390-7936 (Toll-Free)

 Have a complaint?
-Please email cdle_wc_complaints@state.co.us or fill out this form.
+Please email cdle_wc_complaints@state.co.us or fill out the complaint submission form.